Updated: Oct 15, 2022

 Tooth decay can cause a smell but only if the cavity is big enough to cause a hole in your tooth.
 The smell is a result of food being fermented in the hole as well as bacteria producing volatile sulphur compounds as a byproduct.

-If you're getting a malodor from your mouth, you should go get a dental check up because it could very well be a cavity in one or more of your teeth.
+If you're getting a malodor from your mouth, you should go get a dental check up and cleaning because it could very well be a cavity in one or more of your teeth.
+You don't want them growing bigger either so take care of them as soon as possible.

 Author: Written by Dr David Chen, a LIC dentist in NY.